 Travel time: 2 hours 30 minutes by car

-Soria is known worldwide for the heroic resistance of Numantia to the Great Roman Empire: when after 13 months of siege, the Numantians decided to burn the city before surrendering it to the Romans.
-Also, its natural wonders are popular in Spain for all the nature lovers, especially Laguna Negra de Urbion and Cañon del Rio Lobos.
+Soria is famous worldwide for the heroic resistance of Numantia against the mighty Roman Empire – after a 13-month siege, the Numantians chose to burn their city rather than surrender to the Romans.
+The region’s stunning natural landscapes are also a major draw, especially Laguna Negra de Urbión and the Cañón del Río Lobos, both beloved by nature enthusiasts.

 You can read more about my trip to Soria in this post.